astropy/astropy-APEs/APE7.rst

    data can be accessed with ``data``.

-2. By providing a common base class which can define a unified I/O interface which taps into the astropy I/O registry, we can seamlesstly make it that all data objects have ``read`` and ``write`` methods that behave consistently.
+2. By providing a common base class which can define a unified I/O interface which taps into the astropy I/O registry, we can seamlessly make it that all data objects have ``read`` and ``write`` methods that behave consistently.